dixie-chick/Documentation/README.md

 Additionally, interval data can be generated through rounding continuous data at the cost of losing precision of the measurement.
 Therefore, interval data can be used by most statistical models as either a quantitative or qualitative variable, depending on the use case.

-P-Value: if p-value > 0.05, data is normally distributed
+**P-Value:** if p-value > 0.05, data is normally distributed

+**Understand Skew** Left Skew: negative skew, left tail is longer than right making the mean no longer reflecting the central tendancy.
+Right Skew, positive skew if right tail is longer than left making extreme positive values exist in data set.
+Median should be used to describe central tendency of data